How Alcohol Impacts Weight Loss

 It's Full of Sugar & Empty Calories

 Alcohol contains seven calories per gram.
 It’s not all about calories, but if you are consuming an excess of empty calories, that will lead to weight gain.
 While many spirits don't contain carbohydrates, beer and sweet wine definitely do.
 The carbohydrates from beer and wine, especially the sweet stuff, will spike your blood sugar, which leads to fat storage.
 If you are having spirits such as vodka or gin, consider what you are mixing it with.
-For example, many people order a gin and tonic thinking it's a healthier choice; however, a standard gin and tonic contains about 11 grams of sugar (2.75 tsp sugar).
+For example, many people think a gin and tonic is a healthier choice; however, a standard gin and tonic contains about 28 grams of carbs (7 tsp sugar).
 Whoa!
 Alcohol really has the potential to send your blood sugar skyrocketing.

 Moral of the story?
 Alcohol is probably sabotaging your weight loss goals and may even lead to weight gain.
-Plus, I didn’t even touch on how alcohol negatively impacts your sleep as mentioned above, and lost sleep is a big detriment to weight loss goals.
+Plus, I didn’t even dive deep on how alcohol negatively impacts your sleep as mentioned above, and lost sleep is a big detriment to weight loss goals.
 Perhaps you’ve heard of the idea of a Dry January, where you take a break from alcohol all month long to reset after the holidays ... or after months of over-indulging during quarantine.
 I love this idea and think it’s valuable whenever it’s done throughout the year.
 If you have done, or try this, take special note of how your body feels, what happens with your weight, sleep, mood etc. I’m guessing you’ll be noticing improvements across the board.
 Whatever you find, I'm not saying you need to give up alcohol completely, but just know it's going to make it harder to hit your goals.
-So by now you may be regretting reading this post but fret not, follow these tips to safely enjoy alcohol while keeping progress on your weight loss goals.
+Fret not, follow these tips to safely enjoy alcohol while keeping progress on your weight loss goals.

 If you are going to drink follow these tips:

 - Drink in moderation.
-Keep it to a few drinks a week.
+Keep it to one drink a week.
 A good rule of thumb is to avoid alcohol during weekdays.
 For people struggling with weight loss, one drink per week may be too many.

 - What you eat prior to drinking is very important.
 Make sure to eat a healthy, balanced meal of real protein, carbohydrates and fat before you start drinking.
 Also, have some healthy food available for after you start drinking.
-This will prevent you from being tempted to order a pizza or having your designated driver go through the drive through on the way home.
+This will prevent you from being tempted to order a pizza later in the evening.

 - Hydrate!
 Drink one to two glasses of water for each alcoholic beverage.

 - Drink dry wine (red is best) or clear spirits.
-This will help you avoid the extra carbs and sugar, and red wine does contain a small amount of antioxidants.
+This will help you avoid the extra carbs and sugar.

 - Avoid sugary mixes; try club soda with a lime or use flavored sparkling water as a mixer instead.

-- If you’re out in a social situation, order your alcoholic beverage along with a big glass of water, and drink both slowly to avoid frequent refills and the tendency to automatically drink what’s in front of you.
-Many people find themselves ordering a drink only because other people are.
+- Drink slowly to avoid frequent refills and the tendency to automatically drink what’s in front of you.
+Many people find themselves having another drink only because other people are.
 If that’s the case, is it really worth it?

 - Don’t keep extra alcohol at home, out of sight (and availability) often means out of mind.